signal18/docs.signal18.io/05.configuration/06.routing-traffic/01.haproxy/docs.md

 ### HaProxy Configuration

-**replication-manager** require HaProxy to be install and on the same server it will than start one HaProxy Daemon per Cluster configured for using it.
+**replication-manager**, need HaProxy to be install and on the same server **replication-manager** will than start one HaProxy Daemon per Cluster configured and maintain the configuration to route traffic to the topology.

-**replication-manager** generate the HaProxy configuration file.
+**replication-manager** generate some HaProxy configuration file.
 A template is located in the share directory used by replication-manager.
 For safety HaProxy is not stopped when replication-manager is stopped

 **replication-manager** re-generate the HaProxy configuration file when the topology change and instruct HaProxy to reload this configuration during failover and switchover.

+**replication-manager-pro (2.0)** can deploy HaProxy micro service, HaProxy config  need the http-bind-address to be joinable from the proxy and the **replication-manager** http server to be enable as it query **replication-manager** for node health check.

 ##### `haproxy` (0.7)